speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-19-[OS] Process Concept.md

 - Textbook uses the terms job and process almost interchangeably.
 - Process – a program in execution; process execution must progress in sequential fashion.
 - A process includes:
-  - Resources: timers, pending signals, open files, network connections, hardware, and IPC mechanisms
+  - **Resources**: timers, pending signals, open files, network connections, hardware, and IPC mechanisms
-  - state, and a virtualized processor
+  - **state, and a virtualized processor**